-Looking for a slick and fast way to find and launch applications on your Mac?
+Struggling with Finder or the Applications folder to open Mac apps?
+Looking for a slick and fast way instead to find and launch applications on your Mac?
 Look no further than Launchpad, which gathers programs for easy discovery and one-click opening.
-Find out here how to open Launchpad itself on a Mac with trackpad, mouse and keyboard shortcut.
+Find out here how to open Launchpad (or Spotlight Applications with Tahoe) on a Mac with trackpad, mouse and keyboard shortcut.

 First, Ten Times Better Than Stainless Steel